PluribusDigital/playbook/branding/assets.md

 ### Logo Variations

 Logos are available below.
 Note that some that are designed for dark backgrounds may display faintly or not at all.
 Click through to see the logo file or view the [parent directory](https://github.com/PluribusDigital/playbook/tree/main/branding).
+Additionally, [logos are in a PowerPoint file](https://github.com/PluribusDigital/playbook/blob/main/branding/pluribus-logos-in-ppt.pptx?raw=true) for ready copy and paste.

 | Logo Format | Color on White | Color on Black | Black on White | White on Black |
 | --- | --- | --- | --- | --- |